Lateral Head Triceps Exercises for Bigger, Stronger Arms

 • Using a slow eccentric exercise can help improve tension and mind-muscle connection.

-• Don’t lock out at the top of the movement to protect your elbows.
+• Don’t lock out at the movement’s top to protect your elbows.

-If you want to prioritize your lateral head tricep in your workout, it will be essential to include different exercises like kickbacks or overhand-grip press downs in your routine.
+If you want to prioritize your lateral head tricep in your workout, including different exercises like kickbacks or overhand-grip press downs in your routine will be essential.

 With this strategy, you will need to arrange your training split to fit a new routine, but by taking a rest day before you work your triceps, you can prepare your body to work hard at the gym.